nedanwr/kronos/docs/IMPLEMENTATION_STATUS.md

 ## ✅ Fully Implemented and Tested

-All core features from the Python implementation (except functions) have been successfully ported to C and are production-ready:
+All core features from the Python implementation have been successfully ported to C and are production-ready:

 ### Working Features

 - ✅ **Variables & Assignment** - `set x to value`
 - ✅ **Numbers** - Integers and floating-point (double precision)
 - ✅ **Strings** - Text in double quotes with string interning